electronicsleep/AnsibleTools/README.md

 Bootstrap examples for Ansible infrastructure DevOps automation.

+If you are interested in me doing an infrastructure/devops talk or questions contact me below.

 https://www.yourideaspace.com/contact

 Repo shows some of the simple concepts and also includes some Python Boto3 examples.

 In some cases I use Ansible and Python together to get more power and control with parsing and flow.

-Examples use Python3 but older versions should be supported
+Examples use Python3 but older versions should be supported.

 #### MacOS Install